Cayenne Pepper

 Question: When I started taking cayenne via a drink, I noticed a topical, isolated area (my neck) that became pink.
 It didn't happen to any other areas of my body, though.
 What is going on?

 Answer: Not to fear.
 Cayenne is a "rubfacient" herb that will bring blood to the surface of the skin.
 It will bring toxins to the surface as well.
 This will go away and is not harmful.
 Remember, cayenne pepper or capsicum is very nourishing to the heart and to the venous system.
 Sometimes the face will go red with the flushing of blood to the surface.
 I recommend scaling back your intake of cayenne until your body adapts.
 While cayenne is a great medicinal herb, it still should be used with judgment and skill.
 I recommend starting with only one capsule or 1/8th to 1/4th of a teaspoon of cayenne in a glass of water -- that's it.
 Let your body have time to adapt.
+By the way, if you're interested in learning about some of the side effects of cayenne, click on the preceding link.
+Perhaps that info will help.

 Answer: Let me quote Dr. Christopher, the famed herbalist and naturopathic doctor, as he says it best.
 "The warm [cayenne pepper] tea is faster working than capsules or cold tea because the warm tea opens up the cell structure -- makes it expand and accept the cayenne that much faster, and it goes directly to the heart, through the artery system, and feeds it with powerful food."
 I think that answers it.